-Italians like to dress up and you will feel more comfortable in smart casual dress.
+Italians like to dress up and you will feel more comfortable in smart casual dress, particularly away from the tourist hotspots.

 This is definitely a location to show off your designer labels if you wish.